Ismael616/ismael616/README.md

 ## 👨‍💻 About Me :
 - 🔭 I’m currently working on Flask CRUD Project
-- 🌱 I’m currently learning  Data Engineering with Databricks , PostGre and Python
+- 🌱 I’m currently learning  Data Engineering with Databricks
 - 👯 I’m looking to collaborate on  Any AI or Data related Project
 <!-- - 🤔 I’m looking for help with ... -->
 <!--- 💬 Ask me about ...-->